SOME 828 MILLION PEOPLE ARE SUFFERING FROM HUNGER ACROSS THE WORLD. THIS IS UNACCEPTABLE.

 so we are activists

 We take action on the ground both here in France and worldwide.
 We operate everywhere, in all contexts, and we save lives in emergencies while helping to build sustainable solutions for the long term.
-We use our solid expertise to work locally with and alongside communities in fifty-one countries.
+We use our solid expertise to work locally with and alongside communities in 55 countries.

 AT ACTION CONTRE LA FAIM,